 How we explain fibromyalgia:

 It is not medically known the cause of fibromyalgia, because fibromyalgia is not a disease, or caused by a disease.
 It is a syndrome, meaning it's just a word doctors use to describe a group of symptoms found in a group of people.
 It does not explain the cause.
 This is why many medical professionals believe fibromyalgia is from "over excited nerves" and patients being "hyper sensitive to pain".
 They do not understand fibromyalgia, because they are used to medicating disease, not people in a dis-eased state.
-As chiropractors, we touch a lot of people, and can feel the difference between patients in pain and not in pain.
-We can feel the cause of pain in patients who suffer from fibromyalgia.
+As a chiropractor, each one of us touch a lot of people, and can feel the difference between patients in pain and not in pain.
+A good chiropractor can feel the cause of pain in patients who suffer from fibromyalgia.

 How the body gets into such a painful state: